 eligible undergraduate veterans at the full contribution level.

 The new state law allows out-of-state undergraduate

 veterans to attend a West Virginia public institution free of

 The VA and the schools will cover the tuition in full.
 Many West

 Virginia private schools also have elected to participate in the

 Yellow Ribbon program.
 The VA's website has complete details about

 Interested veterans should contact the admissions office of the

-veteran and the VA to determine eligibility.
+with the veteran and the VA to determine eligibility.